antimof/UxPlay/README.md

 the Apple TV app cannot be watched using UxPlay's AirPlay Mirror mode (only the unprotected audio will be streamed, in AAC format), but both video and audio content from  DRM-free apps like "YouTube app" will be streamed  by UxPlay in Mirror mode.**

-* **As UxPlay does not support non-Mirror AirPlay2 video streaming (where the client controls a web server on the AirPlay server that directly receives content to avoid it being decoded and re-encoded by the client), using the icon for AirPlay video in apps such as the YouTube app will only send audio (in lossless ALAC format) without the accompanying video.**
+* **As UxPlay does not currently support non-Mirror AirPlay video streaming (where the client controls a web server on the AirPlay server that directly receives HLS content to avoid it being decoded and re-encoded by the client), using the icon for AirPlay video in apps such as the YouTube app will only send audio (in lossless ALAC format) without the accompanying video (there are plans to support HLS video in future releases of UxPlay)**

 ### Possibility for using hardware-accelerated h264 video-decoding, if available.